peacefulswift/peacefulswift.github.io/_posts/2025-06-01-snapshot-testing-from-preview.md

 You’ve likely run into these issues yourself.
 Preview is useful early on but frustrating to maintain.
 Without automated tests, it’s hard to stay confident—especially as team size and code complexity grow.

-## Introducing SnapshotPreview from Emerge
+## Introducing SnapshotPreview from EmergeTools

 Recently, I discovered a tool that addresses many of the issues I've experienced with Preview: [`SnapshotPreviews`](https://github.com/EmergeTools/SnapshotPreviews) by EmergeTools.
 This tool makes it possible to write tests around your previews and offers several key benefits: